The Site Map Dashboard is where you manage your site navigation, individual pages, event categories and - on some sites - business categories.

-Spark location: Pages
+Spark location: Site Map

 This dashboard is divided into sections which represent your site's main navigation.
 Below the main section names are individual pages and sub-pages, along with event categories and sub-categories.
 Some sites also have business categories and sub-categories.

 To quickly view your entire site map, click the gray EXPAND ALL button at the top-right corner of the list.
 You can close the list by clicking COLLAPSE ALL.
 You also can expand or collapse a specific section by clicking on the name in the blue bar.